yizeng/grandmas-recipes/README.md

 ### Design Principles
 - API First (a separation between API and UI)
-- Mobile Friendly and easy accessible for elderly (poorly done in this iteration due to time constraints)
+- Mobile Friendly and easy-accessible for elderly (poorly done in this iteration due to time constraints)

 ### Backend